exitxhu/QueDuler/QueDuler/readme.md

 2- every job should imple IDispatchableJob, have a unique jobid(the class name maybe), and DIspatch method.
    > every job will registered in DiContainer so you caninject services in job constructor

-3- When dispatcher started, it appends a OnMessageReceivedEventHandler to IBroker 4- Any time the message is equal to any jobid, the job will triggered instantly
+3- When dispatcher started, it appends a OnMessageReceivedEventHandler to IBroker.

+4- Any time the message is equal to any jobid, the job will triggered instantly.

 ### Scheduling Concept